 |Home » Industry Watch

-BELGRAVIA (Rixstep) — Some things take a while.
-This will take no longer.
-It's a new 'Test Drive' for the ACP's Xfile Collection.
+Some things take a while.
+This takes no longer.

 - ACL manages your access control lists.

-- macTag is a futuristic method of organising files not in directory hierarchies but with textual tags.
+- macTag is a coming method of organising files, not in directory hierarchies but with textual tags.

-- Rixstamp 'timestamps' files, directories, anything, even using the 'epoch' and a reasonable 'rollover'.
+- Rixstamp 'timestamps' files, directories, anything, using current, first of the month, 'epoch', and 'rollover' values.

 - Tracker is the heavy-duty system monitor used for tracking changes to your file system.
 For any reason.